thiagohrcosta/travel-app/README.md

   box-shadow: 2px 2px 2px 1px rgba(0, 0, 0, 0.2);
 }
 ```
-In this code was also used `position: relative` and `position:absolute` to show flag and price.
+In this code was also used `position: relative` and `position:absolute` to display flag and price.

 ## How to run this project
 Download or clone it. .
 Then run in the main folder the command `rails server`.
 If needed, run `bundle install` to check if all gems are correctly installed.
 Then open the project on `localhost:3000/flats`